iblind/notes-ubiq/notes.md

 #JavaScript

+## Remove duplicate values from arrays

+Similar to python, ES6 allows us to create a de-duplicated array from another array thus:

+- let uniqueArray = [...new Set(array)];

 ## Less verbose ways of evaluating variables - ES6

 Normally, when evaluating a variable, you'd have to use a command along the lines of